Web0zz/CoffeeTimeNewsApi/README.md

 # CoffeeTimeNewsApi

 ## Overview :bookmark_tabs:
-That's a simple `REST API` coded using Kotlin.
+That's a simple `REST API` coded using Kotlin with MVC architecture design.
 This API's intended to be used for Coffee Time News Android App only.
 It responds to the user with an article list which is made randomly by another service (for now).

 This API is currently deployed on `https://coffeetimenews.herokuapp.com/` .
 You can try it.